-Around 4pm ET earlier today, I noticed that the site was shut down, and to call our hosting, GoDaddy, support number.
+Around 4pm ET earlier today, I noticed that the site was shut down, and was told to call our hosting, GoDaddy, support number.

 Now, I figured it was either to do too much traffic or any of number of problems related to Godaddy I have been having as of late.